How to Write The GED Essay

 Remember that you can have differing views on your chosen side.
 Recognize which stance has better sources to defend your point, and explain why in your essay.

-Once you are done reading both texts, you’ll already have highlighted all the essential information the authors use as evidence.
+Once you are done reading both texts and already highlighted all the essential information the authors use, you’ll need to analyze the evidence!

 And just like with any essay, you must use formal and academic language, but remember to be concise and straightforward.
-It’s the content of what you write that’s important here, so choose your words wisely to show your knowledge of the English language.
+It’s the content of what you write that’s important here, so choose your words wisely to show your English language knowledge.

-Plus, remember that there is no specific word count you need to meet.
+Plus, remember that there’s no specific word count you need to meet.

 You’ll see how easy it will be to summarize the main issue and thesis statement once you’ve already developed your points.